-It is up to heads of service and Corporate managers to make arrangements for which officers in their teams can act as a spokesperson to provide comments or be interviewed by journalists.
+It is up to Operations Manager and Corporate Managers to make arrangements for which officers in their teams can act as a spokesperson to provide comments or be interviewed by journalists.

 The relevant Cabinet Members, should be consulted for advice at any time and be involved in drafting any media statements or preparing for interviews that are highly controversial or where this is a significant reputational risk to the Council.